Why Am I Bloated After Taking Antibiotics?

 - 3 min read

-Antibiotics are sometimes necessary—but they also disrupt your gut’s natural ecosystem.
-They don’t just eliminate harmful bacteria; they also reduce beneficial bacteria responsible for digestion, nutrient absorption, and immune support.
+Antibiotics are sometimes necessary, but they disrupt your gut’s natural balance.
+They don’t just target harmful bacteria; they also reduce beneficial bacteria.
+These beneficial microbes are crucial for digestion, nutrient absorption, and overall gastrointestinal function.

-The bloating you feel is likely due to a loss of beneficial microbes that contribute to both digestive function and regularity.
-In some cases, you may also experience constipation and abdominal pain because your bowels aren't moving as much.
+According to 2022 research, the bloating you feel may be due to a loss of beneficial microbes that contribute to both digestive function and bowel regularity.
+In some cases, you may also experience constipation and abdominal pain because your bowels aren't moving as they should (disrupted gut motility).

 How Do Antibiotics Affect the Gut Microbiome?